Nights in the Past

 Helford, Cornwall

-On a rising tide on a summer’s evening there are few places as beautiful as Helford.
+On a rising tide on a long summer’s evening there are few places as beautiful as Helford.
 Indeed, the whole river of the same name is magnificent during all seasons and as different to the rugged North Cornwall coast as it is possible to be.
 Both Port Navas and Durgan (a tiny hamlet within the Parish of Mawnan) on the north bank are also very worthy of note.
 Map

 Lerryn, Cornwall